mjfusa/Message-Center-Agent/suggested_prompts/message_center_agent_prompts.md

 # Message Center Agent: Prompts by Category
 ## Introduction
 This document provides categorized examples of prompts that can be used with the Message Center Agent.
 These examples are designed to help users quickly find relevant information and manage updates effectively.
 Use these prompts as templates or inspiration for your own queries.
+Bolded prompts are especially recommended for frequent use.

 ## Behavioral or Feature-Specific
-- Show updates that modify default settings in any service.
+- **Show updates that modify default settings in any service.**
-- What updates introduce new AI capabilities in Microsoft 365?
+- **What updates introduce new AI capabilities in Microsoft 365?**
-- Which messages mention changes to file sharing behavior?
+- **Which messages mention changes to file sharing behavior?**

 ## Copilot-Specific Queries
 - Changes that affect Copilot reporting dashboards or admin center views.